We’re back with Season 2 of the Anyone Can Teach Art podcast and we’re starting with the big question: “WHY should we include art in education?”

 - “What Americans Believe About the Arts” by Americans For The Arts

 Betty Edwards, in her book Drawing on the Right Side of the Brain, noted that once someone learns to think and see creatively, that skill carries over to all areas of their life.
-For example, in her experience, teaching an average office worker how to draw results in them being able to think up more creative solutions at work.
+For example, in her experience, teaching an average office worker how to draw, results in the ability to think up more creative solutions at work.

 Visual Learning / Noticing Details